AnmolS99/HigherOrLowerGame/README.md

 * Make sure you have downloaded and unpacked "javafx-sdk-11.0.2"
 * Open the terminal
 * Go to directory containing the JAR-file
-* Write the following on Mac: java --module-path "/your_path/javafx-sdk-11.0.2/lib" --add-modules javafx.controls,javafx.fxml -jar HigherOrLowerGame-1.0.jar
+* Write the following on Mac: java --module-path "/your_path/javafx-sdk-11.0.2/lib" --add-modules javafx.controls,javafx.fxml -jar HigherOrLowerGame-X.X.jar
-* Write the following on Windows: java --module-path .\javafx-sdk-11.0.2\lib\ --add-modules javafx.controls,javafx.fxml -jar .\HigherOrLowerGame-1.0.jar
+* Write the following on Windows: java --module-path .\javafx-sdk-11.0.2\lib\ --add-modules javafx.controls,javafx.fxml -jar .\HigherOrLowerGame-X.X.jar
 * Replace "your_path" with the path to the directory containing the "javafx-sdk-11.0.2" folder.
+* Replace X.X with your version of the game
 * Run the command

 ## Potential improvements